OpenCMISS/documentation/_web/pelican/content/pages/status.rst

 * Automated website build -  Automate building the website with Buildbot using the latest API reference, documentation and web source code.
   * **Updated 24 September** - specified server needs to IT.
+  * Introduce documentation writers to the system and ask for feedback.
 * **Updated 24 September** Started working on compatibility
 	* IE
 	* ipad/smaller screen sizes/lower spec devices - make sure the models load